Overview of Rhode Island Taxes

 Rhode Island state tax quick facts

-Like most other states in the Northeast, Rhode Island has both a statewide income tax and sales tax.
-The income tax rates range from 3.75% up to 5.99%.
-The highest marginal rate applies to taxpayers earning more than $139,400 per year.
-Those rates are near the national averages for state income taxes and the same is true of the state’s sales tax, which is 7%.
-Property taxes in the Ocean State are a different story: the average homeowner there pays just over $3,900 a year in property taxes, the seventh-highest average annual property tax payment of any U.S. state.
+Like most other states in the Northeast, Rhode Island has both a statewide income tax and a sales tax.
+The income tax is progressive tax with rates ranging from 3.75% up to 5.99%.
+The highest marginal rate applies to taxpayers earning more than $142,150 in 2018.
+Those rates are near the national averages for state income taxes; the same is true of the state’s sales tax, which is 7%.
+Property taxes in the Ocean State are a different story.
+The average homeowner there pays just over $4,000 per year in property taxes, the 10th highest average annual property tax payment of any U.S. state.

 Rhode Island Income Tax